bryanwweber/apps-deploy/README.md

-# Deploy Apps on Talnet with Ansible
+# Deploy Apps on Tailnet with Ansible

 Generate secrets locally: